 Dronabinol is a synthesized form of tetrahydrocannabinol used to treat nausea and vomiting resulting from chemotherapy.
 It is sold under the brand name Marinol.

-It’s important to bear in mind that scientific research in relation to tetrahydrocannabinol’s therapeutic potential is still fairly limited.
-However, there are indications that THC on its own can help treat a number of conditions such as
+It’s important to bear in mind that scientific research in relation to tetrahydrocannabinol’s therapeutic potential is still somewhat limited.
+However, there are indications that THC on its own may help treat or help manage the side effects of treatments associated with a number of conditions, including some side effects of chemotherapy.

 When THC is paired with another cannabinoid called CBD, it’s thought cannabis medicines can be even be more effective and with a much wider range of conditions.

 Research into tetrahydrocannabinol has certainly picked up in recent years, with many clinical trials currently underway.